joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/07/03/business/media/youtube-julian-shapiro-barnum-late-night.html

 **Long Lines for Gas Shatter the Illusion of Normalcy in Wartime Russia**\
-`“Are we in the Soviet Union now?” said one Russian, stunned and frustrated by long lwaits at the pumps.`\
+`“Are we in the Soviet Union now?” asked one Russian, stunned and frustrated by the waits at the pumps.`\
 https://www.nytimes.com/2026/07/03/world/europe/russia-gas-shortages.html

 **The Perishable, Never-Ending Genius of Lionel Messi**\